cloudant-labs/cloudant-python/readme.md

     print db.get().result().json()
     # {'db_name': 'test', ...}

+As a result, any methods which must make an HTTP request return a `Future`.

 ### Option Inheritance

 If you use one object to create another, the child will inherit the parents' settings.
 So, you can create a `Database` object explicitly, or use `Connection.database` to inherit cookies and other settings from the `Connection` object.
 For example: